fhiso/legacy-format/data-model.md

 ### MEDI   {#MEDI}

-Identifies information about the media or having to do with the medium in which information is stored.
+Media: identifies information about the media or having to do with the medium in which information is stored.

 Contexts
 :   .`[SOUR]`.`[REPO]`.`[CALN]`.`[MEDI]`